AP source: Colts agree to trade Carson Wentz to Commanders

 This will be the sixth consecutive year the Colts will have a different opening day starter, though Jacoby Brissett took over when Andrew Luck missed the entire season in 2017 and again in 2019 when Luck abruptly announced his retirement in August.

-Last week, he told reporters at the NFL scouting combine he needed a quarterback he believed could be a long-term solution — before quickly explaining that didn’t mean he didn’t believe in Wentz.
+On the same day Reich spoke at the combine, Ballard told reporters he wanted a quarterback he believed could be a long-term solution – before quickly explaining his words were not intended to suggest he didn’t believe in Wentz.

+”As a long-term answer for us, I’m just not there yet,” Ballard said. ”You’ve got to be right (at quarterback) and even if you’re not right, you’ve got to keep firing away until you get it right.
+We’ve got to get it right.”

+It’s unclear where Ballard and Reich will turn next, though there are a plenty of names being bandied about for trades and in free agency, which begins next week.

 Washington has started 12 different QBs since acquiring veteran Alex Smith from Kansas City in 2018.
 That includes Smith, who broke his right leg 10 games into his tenure there.